 Hello there!
-Our blog writer, Tyler, is starting a new series of blog posts called “Genealogists of the Past.”
+Our blog writer, Tyler, is starting a new series of blog posts called “Voices of Genealogy.”
 This series will be a collection of interviews from people who were young (early teens to early 20s) genealogists from different decades!
-Our first interview comes from experienced genealogist and book writer, Ben Nicholls!
+These interviews will highlight the stories of professional genealogists, show how the field of family history has changed over the years, and promote younger people in family history by showing that even experienced and professional genealogists started at a young age.
+Our first interview comes from experienced genealogist and author, Ben Nicholls!
 So if you began genealogy as a teenager or a young adult in the 2000s, 1990s, 1980s, 1970s, or beyond, please consider contacting our co-founder, Tyler, for an interview.

 A Little Info about Ben…

 This year, Ben Nicholls will be celebrating his 20th anniversary of starting genealogy and we feel this post would be a great way to celebrate.
 He began his genealogy journey in 2001 while studying at university, in London, at the age of 23.
 So far, he has written two books about genealogy, Bond of Blood and Trial by Fire.
 Not to mention, Ben runs a successful website, which provides their own genealogical services.
 Their mission statement is “We reconnect families past and present.”
 Ben has agreed to an interview with Hidden Branch team member, Tyler, about what genealogy was like back 20 years ago when he started.